NginxProxyManager/nginx-proxy-manager/README.md

 ----------

 **WARNING: Version 2 a complete rewrite!** If you are using the `latest` docker tag and update to version 2 without preparation, horrible things might happen.
-Refer to the [Migrating Documentation](doc/MIGRATING.md).
+Refer to the [Importing Documentation](doc/IMPORTING.md).

 ----------